-Company Activity Iberdrola España, S.A.U.
+Company Activity lberdrola España, S.A.U.
 Conventional generation, renewable generation, retail supply of electricity and gas, and electricity distribution in Spain.
 Iberdrola Participaciones, S.A.U.
-Real property and holding of interests in companies.
-Iberdrola Energía, S.A.U.
+Real property and holding of interests in companies. lberdrola Energía, S.A.U.
 Conventional generation, renewable generation, retail supply of electricity and gas, and transmission and distribution of electricity in Brazil.
 Hidrola I, S.L.U.
 Conventional generation, renewable generation, and retail supply of electricity in Mexico.
 Scottish Power Investments, Ltd. Renewable generation, retail supply of electricity and gas and transmission and distribution of electricity in the United Kingdom.
-Avangrid, Inc. Renewable generation, transmission and distribution of electricity and gas in the United States.
-Iberdrola Energía Internacional, S.L.
-Renewable generation and retail supply of electricity and gas, mainly in Australia, Germany, France, Portugal, Greece, Italy and other European countries.
+Avangrid, Inc. Renewable generation, transmission and distribution of electricity and gas in the United States. lberdrola Energía Internacional, S.L.
+Renewable generation and retail supply of electricity and gas, mainly in Australia, Poland, Japan, Germany, France, Portugal, Greece, Italy and other countries.

-Significant transactions in 2020 and 2019
+Significant transactions in 2021 and 2020

-The most noteworthy transactions in 2020 and 2019 in relation to the holdings owned by IBERDROLA are as follows:
+The most noteworthy transactions in 2021 and 2020 in relation to the holdings owned by IBERDROLA are as follows: